Last updated July 2023

 Examples of Disciplinary Sanctions

-The information is this section is derived from cases that were investigated and adjudicated under the Sex Discrimination and Sexual Misconduct Policy over a five-year time period (between July 1, 2014 and June 30, 2019).
-Over this time period, the Office of Gender Equity and Title IX Administration investigated and adjudicated 113 formal complainants, in which respondents were found responsible for violating University policy in 78 cases (69% of cases).
-During this time period, 19 students were separated from the University (six expulsions, 11 suspensions, and two withheld degrees), and eight employees were terminated.
+The information is this section is derived from cases that were investigated and adjudicated under the Title IX Sexual Harassment policy, the University Sexual Misconduct policy, and/or the Policy on Discrimination and/or Harassment over a nine-year time period (between July 1, 2014 and June 30, 2023).
+Over this time period, the Office of Gender Equity and Title IX Administration investigated and adjudicated 152 formal complainants, in which respondents were found responsible for violating University policy in 104 cases.
+During this time period, 26 students were separated from the University (seven expulsions, 16 suspensions, and three withheld degrees), and 12 employees were terminated.

 - Student respondent was expelled for non-consensually engaging in sexual intercourse with student complainant when complainant was incapacitated.